aro-tech/tdd-mixins-junit4/README.md

-# tdd-mixins-core
+# tdd-mixins-junit4
-Java-8 default interfaces useful for a test fixture Contains AssertJ and the ExtendedMockito mixins
+Java-8 default interfaces useful for a JUnit 4 test fixture Contains AssertJ and the ExtendedMockito mixins as well as a mixin for JUnit asserts and AllAssertions which combines JUnit and AssertJ assertions
 Does not require any specific test library such as JUnit or TestNG

 Requires Java 8 (or higher)